jeffreysorgen/golf-club-sensors/README.md

 ## Physical Description
 Attach a small form factor MCU to the back of a golf club head securely to engage movement sensors.

+**Physical Stages:**

+During the first physical stage of development, the device will be directly connected to the computer, having all sensor readings show in the Serial Monitor.
+Later the system is configured to collect the data onto an SD card or a folder on the computer.

+In the second physical stage of development, a second device (another Nano33BLESense) will be employed, receiving the data transmitted to it by the first device via BLE.
+This second device is connected to the computer and functions the same way as had already been configured.

+The device that's attached to the golf club head will be powered by a small Lithium battery, enabling the sensors and BLE transmission.
+It needs to store small amounts of data before sending it to the other device and then purging it.
+Proper swing data can be collected, and based upon an inference it makes, it can signal the second device to trigger its speaker.

+The third physical stage for data collection is to remove the computer from the system, having configured the second device to collect data onto an SD card directly if it's a Raspberry Pi, or to an externally attached SD card reader.
+Any battery solution can be used because the device is stationary.

+The fourth physical stage of the system is to entirely replace the second device with a smartphone application.
+The smartphone can both collect data and make a sound, riggered by the device due to an inference it's made.

 ## Technical Description

 This is a multi-tenancy model.
 The IMU and Microphone function in cascade fashion.
 The BLE is always enabled but only transmits during data collection.